njh/NanodeMQTT/README.md

 TODO
 ----

-* Make better use of the uIP appstate memory
+* Make Public API calls blocking by default: connect(), subscribe(), publish()
+* Get DNS and DHCP working in examples
+* Implement Wills
+* Look at removing some buffers
 * Add a new timed out state?
 * Time-out if SUBACK isn't received?
 * Implement auto-reconnect
 * Cope with multiple MQTT packets in single Ethernet packet
-* Look at removing some buffers
-* Get DNS working in example
+* Make better use of the uIP appstate memory
 * Assert that UIP buffers are big enough
 * Memory usage optimisations (especially RAM)
-* Implement Wills
-* Improve subscribing to multiple topics
 * Improve timeout and ping timer mechanism, so that timeouts happen faster
-* Make a State Machine diagram
 * Separate out UIP code, so that it works with plain [Contiki].
 * Implement unsubscribe (?)
 * Provide callback for periodic publishes?